-The LNAT cannot be revised for as there is no knowledge that need memorising in order to sit the exam.
-However, the LNAT website does recommend preparing for the test by reading quality newspapers (in English), such as The Economist, The Guardian or The New York Times, among others.
+The LNAT cannot be revised for as it is aptitude-based rather than knowledge-based.
+However, you can work on your ability to grasp the meaning of a section of text and to form a balanced argument.
+The LNAT website recommends preparing for the test by reading quality newspapers (in English), such as The Economist, The Guardian or The New York Times, among others.
 When reading, you are advised to consider the issues being raised, the assumptions being made, the source of the information and the counterarguments that could be made.

 How important is my LNAT result?